-My guest post, Retirement Savings Mistakes, is up at Learn Save Invest today.
-It’s an overview of a retirement savings mistakes article and how we are stacking up.
+My guest post, Do You Escrow?, is up at Free Money Finance today.
+It’s a quick intro to escrow and an explanation of why my husband and I don’t use that service.
 Please take a look if you get a chance!

 I read Frugal Scholar’s post, Virgin Mobile: Worst Customer Service Ever: Move Over Chico’s, and thought this would be a great time to bring up the companies I truly despise and the ones that I sincerely appreciate.
 Crappy Companies: Fedex – My most recent experience has convinced me to avoid them as much as possible in the future.
 There will be a post about it as soon as everything is wrapped up.
 Comcast – Multiple awful customer service experiences regarding glitchy hardware after Time Warner was bought out by Comcast caused us to move to AT&T U-Verse.
 General Motors – As I posted earlier this week, I will never give Chevy my money again after the multiple problems due to poor materials on my Aveo in the last 6 months even though it has less than 42,000 miles.
 Chase – When we were moved over from WAMU, Chase double-charged our $900 mortgage payment and took a little more than 3 weeks to credit it back to our account.
 We actually received the credit exactly 5 days before our next mortgage payment was due.
 Gentle Dental – Wiggled while they gave me the shot for pain (that hurt ALOT) and then kept accidentally spraying me in the face since the doctor … Read more